microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     ssh wsuser@{IP ADDRESS}
     ```

-8. If prompted, type **yes**, then enter the password
+8. If prompted, type **yes**, then enter the password.

-9. In the new SSH window, run the following commands, this could take up to 10 minutes to complete.
+9. In the new SSH window, run the following commands.
+This could take up to 10 minutes to complete.
 You are updating and upgrading as some required packages will requires these updates.

     - Depending on your hosting environment and command line tool (cmd.exe, bash, PowerShell, etc.), you may need to run each line one at a time to avoid skipping any commands.